MitchellJThomas/keycloak-react-app/README.md

 This app was shamelessly copied from this [Scalac Keycloak example](https://scalac.io/user-authentication-keycloak-1/) Thank you Scalac for the code.
-However this repo is different in that it builds using a Docker trick - no need to install Node - and then serves the built version to your browser using nginx (vs Node), provided you have Keycloak the proper json file mounted as a volume mount.
+However this repo is different in that it builds using a Docker trick - no need to install Node - and then serves the built version to your browser using nginx (vs Node), provided you have the proper Keycloak installation json file mounted using a volume mount.

 # Github Actions and Packages